forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

-### Refs Warfare
+### Refs Warfare Documentation

-> Each war is brutal in its own ways.
-Documentation and legislation (laws of war) likely have contributed that the brutality of wars has been decreasing in the past decades.
-The notes below are mainly a personal documentation of some aspects of brutality of this war.
-As important as what is on the list is what is not on the list.
-Once there is a peace treaty the list will be deleted.
+Each war is brutal in its own ways.
+Documentation and legislation (laws of war) likely have contributed that the brutality of wars tended to decrease over the past decades. // War is still extremely brutal, especially for the individuals affected.

+> The articles below document some aspects of brutality of this war.
+It is not complete.
+It is not verified.
+As judgement is not an [objective here](#notes), the items will and can be removed here once peace is reached.

+> For warfare, as important what occurs is what does not occur.

 #### Guardian on Illegal Weapons
 *Ukraine destruction: how the Guardian documented Russia’s use of illegal weapons*